SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/configuration_db/README.md

-# SIP Configuration Service
+# SKA SDP SIP Configuration Database library

 ## Introduction

-The Configuration Database is a backing service for use by SKA SIP Execution Control (EC) and Tango Control components.
-This package contains a library providing specialised functions for interfacing with data objects in the EC Configuration Database.
+This package contains a library providing specialised functions for interfacing with data objects in the SKA SIP Execution Control Configuration Database service.
+The Configuration Database is a backing service for use by SKA SIP Execution Control and Tango Control components.

 For a description of the Data Model used by this library see Sections 7.4.4 and 7.5.6 of the SIP Report.